Getting Around Tuscany by car

-Touring Tuscany with your own means of transportation gives you maximum flexibility.
+Touring Tuscany with your own means of transportation gives you maximum flexibility and there are many areas in Tuscany where a car is really the only option to visit them.
 The main roads are good if often busy.
-The traffic around Florence, on the autostrade and superstrada between Florence and Siena can be intense.
+The traffic around Florence, on the autostrade and superstrada between Florence and Siena can be intense at times as they are used by commuters getting to work and back home.
+So try to avoid driving into or out of Florence around work start and end times (8-9am, 6-8pm)

 A couple of four-lane, toll free roads do exist as alternatives to the autostrade.
 For example, the SS1 (Via Aurelia) along the coast is four lanes almost all the way from Livorno Sud (south) down to Tuscany's southern border with Lazio.
 The SGC highway (known as the Fi-Pi-Li) connects Florence, Pisa and Livorno.
-The SS2, also called La Cassia or Senese, links Florence and Siena although this is only a two lane road.
-The Firenze-Siena which starts near the A1 "Firenze-Certosa" entrance/exit is also toll free road, links Florence and Siena and is four-lanes and skips most of the small towns the SS2 goes through making it convenient when you are interested in reaching other parts of Tuscany beyond Siena.
+The Firenze-Siena, which starts near the A1 "Firenze-Impruneta" entrance/exit, is a toll free, 4 lane road that links Florence and Siena.
+It almost runs parallel to the SS2, also called La Cassia or Senese, which is an ancient road that links Florence and Siena (and continues on to Rome - don't worry, it is paved).
+As two lane road, it passes through many hill towns on the western edge of the main Chianti area, so expect a winding road that goes up and down through beautiful landscapes.
+The Firenze-Siena skips most of these small towns, making it convenient when you are interested in reaching the same parts of Tuscany a little faster or to get to Siena and beyond a bit quicker.

 Away from the main centers, the smaller back roads frequently offer pretty drives but be prepared to take your time.
-Progress around Tuscany's winding roads can be slow.
+Progress around Tuscany's winding roads can be slow - but very beautiful!

 For traffic information, you can call CIS Viaggiare Informati at 1518, a number active 24 hours a day.